Analysis | Joe Manchin has seized a mantle of ‘moderate’ that doesn’t always fit

 At this point, we get into some trickiness about what “liberal” means.
 Some of those Democrats who identify as moderate aren’t saying that they don’t think the government should spend heavily on bolstering low-income Americans but, instead, that they hold less liberal positions on social issues.
 “Liberal” and “moderate” are often their own sort of aspirational descriptors and not necessarily ones that describe a concrete package of policies.

-So Manchin’s opposition to BBB is rooted in a conservative view of the role of government and he’s using the umbrella of the party’s large non-liberal base to do so.
+So Manchin’s opposition to BBB is rooted in a conservative view of the role of government, and he’s using the umbrella of the party’s large non-liberal base to do so.
 Black Democrats are more likely to identify as moderate and less likely to identify as liberal than White Democrats without degrees, but they’re also more likely than White Democrats to support greater spending on welfare programs, according to the 2018 General Social Survey.
 Is that the category of moderate Manchin represents?

 What isn’t clear after this weekend is whether Manchin’s objections are final or if the party can still come up with a deal that he might support.
 His statement is a reminder, though, that it’s the party’s middle, not its left, that’s blocking Biden.
 It’s also a reminder that the big-tent Democratic Party that’s home to a range of racial and ethnic identities is also home to a range of ideologies.
 A Democrat in name only is, in essence, just a Republican.